 Brokers and other non-fiduciaries don’t care if you end up paying more for a costly investment product that earns them a commission.
 They don’t care if they have a conflict of interest with that product.

 Their rationale is that the product could produce market returns that meet their client’s investing goals without exposing the client to unnecessary investment risk.
 As long as brokers are making money for their clients, who cares if they pay a little extra for it?

 Meanwhile, fiduciaries would never give clients conflicted recommendations, which the government says costs retirement investors $17 billion a year.
-(You may want to use tools like Blooom, which is considered a fiduciary, to regularly check in on your retirement savings.)

 I don’t know why anyone would allow a non-fiduciary to handle their money and make investment decisions on their behalf.
 My family currently works with a CFP who happens also to be an RIA.
 We moved to her from a large brokerage firm that we felt was putting its own interests ahead of ours.